 The IRB will meet monthly during the academic year.
 The IRB office remains open to handle questions and expedited or exempt proposals that do not require full board consideration, as well.
 If you are planning to submit something for full board review (prior to our meetings), it would be helpful to let us know by email.

-Please be aware that our full board meeting agendas sometimes fill up a month in advance, so it is best to submit your proposal well in advance of the deadline and/or be in contact with us prior to the meeting or submission..
+Please Note: Our full board meeting agendas sometimes fill up a month in advance, so it is best to submit your proposal well in advance of the deadline and/or be in contact with us prior to the meeting or submission.

 - Nnamdi Pole, Psychology (Committee Chair)